 The Commercial Lobster Port Sampling Program

-This program, the collection of catch and effort data directly from lobstermen as they land their catch, began in August 1966 and is still in operation.
+This program, the collection of catch and effort data directly from lobstermen as they landed their catch, began in August 1966 and was suspended in 2012.

 The Sea Sampling Program